-Jason Day What's In The Bag? - US Masters 2018
+Jason Day What's In The Bag? - Open Championship

-Take a look at the clubs Jason Day is using ahead of the 2018 Masters.
+Take a look at the clubs Jason Day is using at the Open Championship

 Jason Day What’s In The Bag?

-Jason Day re-entered the winner’s circle in January, coming through a six-hole playoff to beat Alex Noren at the Farmers Insurance Open.
+Here we take a look at the equipment Jason Day is using at this week’s Open Championship.

-His birdie at the sixth extra hole sealed his first victory since the Players Championship back in May 2016 – take a look at the gear Day was using in that victory here.
+The Aussie has aleady won twice this year, at the Wells Fargo Championship and the Farmers Insurance Open in January which was his first victory since the Players Championship back in May 2016 – take a look at the gear Day was using in that victory here.

-The Aussie reached the world number one spot in 2016 but had fallen to as low as number 14.
-That win moved him back inside the top 10 although he’s fallen to 12th since.

-Day has played TaylorMade clubs since mid-2006 and is currently using the new M3 driver in the bag.
+Day has played TaylorMade clubs since mid-2006 and is currently using the new M3 driver.

 Other pros using the M3 include Rory McIlroy, Tiger Woods and Justin Rose.

-The 30-year-old is the PGA Tour’s 10th longest hitter this season, averaging 312 yards off the tee.
+The 30-year-old has averaged just shy of 310 yards on the PGA Tour this season.

-During his Farmers victory we saw Day play the M1 3 wood in 15° of loft but since then he has been seen using a newer M4 fairway wood.
+During his Farmers victory we saw Day play the M1 3 wood in 15° of loft but since then he has been seen using a newer M4 fairway wood in a weaker 16.5° loft.

-His is setup goes straight to his TaylorMade P750 irons from 3-PW.

-It looks like his irons may perhaps have stronger lofts than most, due to the fact that he carries a PW and a 48° wedge.

-His PW may have a slightly stronger loft of around 45°.
-This would also help close the gap between the 3 iron and 3 wood.

-The Aussie still putts with the TaylorMade Spider Tour Red putter, he ranks 1st in Strokes Gained: Putting on the PGA Tour this season.
+The Aussie still putts with the TaylorMade Spider Tour Red putter and he ranks 1st in Strokes Gained: Putting on the PGA Tour this season.
+If that continues he may well be pushing the world number one spot again in the not too distant future.

 The ball he plays is the TaylorMade TP5x.